Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 7

-The Brewers had 100-1 odds to win the division to start the season, according to Westgate Las Vegas Superbook, but their division chances are looking lower than they have all season in light of how their second half began.
-They were up 5 ½ games after July 9 at the end of the first half before the All-Star break.
+The Brewers had 100-1 odds to win the division to start the season, according to Westgate Las Vegas SuperBook, but their division chances are looking lower than they have all season in light of how their second half began.
+They were up 5½ games at the All-Star break.
 They enter the new week with that lead officially blown. -- Sarah Langs, ESPN Stats & Information

 11. Tampa Bay Rays